-The Bio-MEMS and Microsystems Research Group at Florida International University is involved in diverse multi and interdisciplinary research, with interests ranging from Sensors for Harsh Oceanic Environments to Cancer Research and Microneedles.
+The Bio-MEMS and Microsystems Research Group at Florida International University (FIU) is involved in diverse multi and interdisciplinary research, with interests ranging from Sensors for Harsh Oceanic Environments to Cancer Research and Microneedles.
 Current research work involves interdisciplinary research on micro- and nano-scale Physical and Biological Sensors, microfluidics, materials, and also integrates current research work in integrated-circuits, bio, and polymer technologies

 Working on new ways to integrate technology into chips.